 Today’s post is written by M Marie Maxwell, an archives specialist who works at Archives I. Due to the unique relationship between the Federal government and the District of Columbia the National Archives holds a number of records relating to the development of the city of Washington.
 This not only useful for local historians but also … Continue reading Longtime Coming: Regional Development in the DC Metro Area

 We're pleased to announce that our colleagues from the Textual Archives Services Division at Archives I will be joining us as regular bloggers.
-Today’s post is written by M. Marie Maxwell, an archives specialist who works at Archives I. Due to the unique relationship between the Federal government and the District of Columbia the National … Continue reading A Look at the Residential City of Washington
+Today’s post is written by M. Marie Maxwell, an archives specialist who works at Archives I. Due to the unique relationship between the Federal government and the District of Columbia the National Archives … Continue reading A Look at the Residential City of Washington